sagiegurari/duckscript/duckscript_sdk/src/sdk/std/fs/get_file_size/help.md

 ### Return Value

-The size of the file in bytes or false in case path does not exist.
+The size of the file in bytes or false in case path is a directory or does not exist.

 ### Examples